carletoniii/GrainGuide/frontend/README.md

 📦 Installation

-Clone the repo
+Clone the repo:

 git clone https://github.com/your-username/grainguide.git
 cd grainguide

-Install dependencies for both frontend and backend
+Install dependencies for both frontend and backend:

 # In root or respective frontend/backend folders
 npm install

-Set up environment variables
+Set up environment variables:

 In /server, create a .env file:

 OPENAI_API_KEY=your-openai-key
 DATABASE_URL=your-database-url

-Start the backend
+Start the backend:

 cd server
 npm run dev

-Start the frontend
+Start the frontend:

 cd frontend
 npm run dev

+🌐 Deployment

+GrainGuide is live at: https://grainguide.app

+Deployed using Vercel for the frontend and Render for the backend, with PostgreSQL hosted on Supabase.
+Environment variables and production database credentials are managed via each platform’s respective settings dashboard.

 🔍 Lighthouse Scores (Production Build)